ItsPrashant008/Todo-list-bern-app/README.md

+<h1>Todo List Dapp</h1>

+I have created a basic Todo list decentralized application (dApp) using Solidity, Node.js, and React.
+In this application, users can Create, Update, Delete, and View their tasks.

+Solidity: I used Solidity to create the smart contract for the Todo list, and with the help of Hardhat, I deployed and verified the smart contract on the Polygon test network.

+Node.js: I utilized Node.js to fetch data from the blockchain, enabling to check the data from the read methods of the smart contract.
+I also created an API to use this data in React.
+However,
+\*I used Nodejs to fetch data but You can directly fetch data from the React application without using Node.js.

+React: I employed React.js to manage the frontend of the application.
+It facilitates the interaction with our smart contract, allowing users to perform write operations without revealing their private keys.

+<b>And along with that, I have managed the Connect Wallet functionality very well.
+You can either use my Connect Wallet functionality or add multiple wallets, such as WalletConnect and MetaMask.</b>

+---

+# Hardhat Setup

 If you are setting up by cloning, please remove the "@nomicfoundation/hardhat-toolbox" and "@typechain/hardhat" packages from the package.json because they might not install correctly due to different package versions.
 After removing them, make sure to add "--force install" at the end to forcefully install all the packages.

 ---